Ground support equipment: Aircraft tripod jack

 They are used to support a parked aircraft to prevent their tail from drooping or even falling to the ground.
 When the passengers in the front get off an aircraft, the aircraft becomes tail heavy and the tail will droop.
 Using the jack is optional but not all aircraft need it.
 When needed, they are tugged to the tail and set up by manpower.
 Once set up, no supervision to the jack is needed until the aircraft is ready to leave.

 Aircraft service stairs

 Aircraft service stairs helps the maintenance technician to reach the bottom of aircraft.

 Aircraft service stairs help the maintenance technician to reach the bottom of aircraft.

 Powered equipment

 Refuelers

 Aircraft refuelers can be either a self-contained fuel truck, or a hydrant truck/cart (this variant sometimes called servicer).
-Fuel trucks are self-contained, typically containing up to 15000 USgal of fuel and have their own pumps, filters, hoses, and other equipment.
+Fuel trucks are self-contained, typically containing up to 57000 L of fuel and have their own pumps, filters, hoses, and other equipment.
 A hydrant cart or truck hooks into a central pipeline network and provides fuel to the aircraft.
 There is a significant advantage with hydrant systems when compared to fuel trucks, as fuel trucks must be periodically replenished.